LA TRAVIATA – VFJO / GAFFIGAN / ACADEMY ATELIER LYRIQUE

 James Gaffigan conducts Stravinsky: The Rake’s Progress (VFJO)

-It is one of the most famous misunderstandings in the history of music: far from the heroic tales popular in 19th-century opera, La Traviata was a resounding failure when it premiered in 1853.
-Nearly two centuries later, the visionary genius of the composer—who shifted operatic action from battlefields to salons, from knights to courtesans, from the epic to the intimate—is widely celebrated.
-Musically, in the words of Renée Fleming, “there is no more perfect role in the entire soprano repertoire than Violetta.”
+It is one of the most famous misunderstandings in the history of music: far removed from the heroic tales in vogue in nineteenth-century opera, La Traviata was a resounding failure at its premiere in 1853.
+Nearly two centuries later, we salute the visionary genius of the man who transposed the action of operas from the battlefield to the drawing room, from the knight to the courtesan, from the epic to the intimate.
+Musically, in the words of Renée Fleming, “there is no more perfect role in the entire soprano repertoire than that of Violetta”.
+A must-see for all rising stars in the world of opera, the role may also provide an opportunity to discover the new Maria Callas among the Verbier Academy Opera’s young talent.